ArifPiyash/Historical-Sentiment-Analysis/README.md

 Visualization Script: Generates election-cycle plots, scatter matrices, regional trend lines

 # Output
 The output includes all the images and visualizations of the data analysis.
-It s
+An important image for viewing is output 14.

 # Caution
 The Maincode.ipynb is too long and might give a headache to the reader.